John C. Edmunds: Publications

 He is the author of five books to date including books: Desafiando La Pendiente, The Wealthy World, Wealth by Association, Brave New Wealthy World and "Rogue Money".
 Rogue Money and the Underground Economy: An Encyclopedia of Alternative and Cryptocurrencies by John Edmunds (Editor) which describes the world of cybercurrency, which has experienced explosive growth in recent years, but that expansion has been accompanied by numerous controversies and misunderstandings about what it is, how it works, and how it relates to the underground economy and illegal activities such as money laundering, tax evasion, and human trafficking.

 Many illegal or malicious activities are paid for with cyber currencies.
 This book covers those applications.
 But cyber currencies also have many legitimate, constructive applications, all of which are explained in Rogue Money in clear, plain English, without embellishment or exaggeration.

-An authoritative and thought-provoking reference for readers seeking a greater understanding of all aspects of alternative cybercurrencies, this encyclopedia includes entries on economic history, international trade, current controversies, and its impact on the wider underground economy.
-It peels back the layers of jargon and obfuscation, giving each topic individual attention to show how it works and contributes to the whole.
+This encyclopedia provides a comprehensive overview of alternative cybercurrencies, covering topics such as economic history, international trade, contemporary controversies, and their impact on the underground economy.
+It explains complex concepts in accessible language, with individual entries examining how each topic functions and relates to the broader field.